-- Combining systematic flood data with documentary flood data from diverse sources is recommended as an opportunity to gain insight into long-term flood regime dynamics. - Change analyses of flood data should focus on identifying flood-rich and floodpoor periods instead of just detecting whether trends exist.
+- Combining systematic flood data with documentary flood data from diverse sources is recommended as an opportunity to gain insight into long-term flood regime dynamics. - Change analyses of flood data should focus on identifying flood-rich and flood-poor periods instead of just detecting whether trends exist.
 The process reasons of flood-rich and flood-poor periods (e.g. Hurst phenomenon) should be explored.

-Non-linear statistical methods offer potential for detecting patterns of flood regime dynamics.

-Attribution methods for observed flood changes should be developed that involve process models, such as those used in scenario analyses and are based on formal hypothesis testing, ideally in a regional context.

-- Models used in scenarios should be validated more thoroughly against observed long flood data series, including process indicators such as flood seasonality. - Scenario analyses should be framed such that the scenarios differ by the main uncertainties rather than trying to accommodate all the uncertainties into a single scenario.
+Nonlinear statistical methods offer potential for detecting patterns of flood regime dynamics. - Attribution methods for observed flood changes should be developed that involve process models, such as those used in scenario analyses and are based on formal hypothesis testing, ideally in a regional context. - Models used for to derive scenarios should be validated more thoroughly against observed long flood data series, including process indicators such as flood seasonality. - Scenario analyses should be framed such that the scenarios differ by the main uncertainties rather than trying to accommodate all the uncertainties into a single scenario.
 For each scenario, the ensemble spread needs to cover the full uncertainty range.
-Uncertainties need to be communicated in a suitable way. - Low dimensionality change models should be developed that directly link macroscale mechanisms of change to flood magnitudes and account for the main feedbacks. - An informal European flood change research network should be established to explore the large-scale patterns of flood regime changes and to learn from the similarities and differences of flood processes within Europe using comparative approaches.
+Uncertainties need to be communicated in a suitable way. - Low-dimensional change models should be developed that directly link macro-scale mechanisms of change to flood magnitudes and account for the main feedbacks. - An informal European flood change research network should be established to explore the large-scale patterns of flood regime changes and to learn from the similarities and differences of flood processes within Europe using comparative approaches.

 Acknowledgements.
-We would like to acknowledge the support of the ERC Advanced Grant "FloodChange", project No. 291 152, the Austrian Academy of Sciences (ÖAW) Project "Mountain Floods" and the COST action European procedures for flood frequency estimation, grant ES0901.
+We would like to acknowledge the support of the ERC Advanced Grant "FloodChange", project no. 291 152, the Austrian Academy of Sciences (ÖAW) Project "Mountain Floods" and the COST action European procedures for flood frequency estimation, grant ES0901.
+In addition, we would like acknowledge financial support from the Austrian Science Funds

+FWF as part of the Doctoral Programme on Water Resource Systems (DK-plus W1219-N22).
 We would also like to thank the participants of the September 2012 ERC symposium in Vienna.
-The building blocks appointed for community building is defined and elaborated upon in the recently started EU FP7 Collaborative project "SWITCH-ON" under Environment programme, grant no. 603 587.
+The building blocks appointed for community building are defined and elaborated upon in the recently started EU FP7 Collaborative project "SWITCH-ON" under the Environment programme, grant no. 603 587.
 The present work was partially developed within the framework of the "Panta Rhei" Research Initiative of the International Association of Hydrological Sciences (IAHS).
-The authors also wish to thank L. Elleder for providing the VItava data used in Fig. 7.
+The authors also wish to thank L. Elleder for providing the Vltava data used in Fig. 8.
 The contribution of J. Szolgay to this paper has been partly supported by the Slovak Research and Development Agency, contract no. APVV 0496-10 and the contribution of R. Brázdil by the project of the Grant Agency of the Czech Republic no. P209/11/0956.